 When Your Baby or Toddler Is Visually Impaired

-Most parents of children who are visually impaired experience a range of feelings like these at first.
-But children with visual impairments can lead healthy, happy, and independent lives, and their families can play the key part in helping that happen.
+Most parents of children who are blind or low vision experience a range of feelings like these at first.
+But children with eye conditions can lead healthy, happy, and independent lives, and their families can play a key part in helping that happen.
 Yes, there are many new adjustments to make, but there are also many services and sources of help available to you—parents’ groups, national and local organizations, as well as sympathetic and experienced professionals.

-- If your baby can’t make eye contact with you, you and he can still cuddle, get to know each other, and learn to love each other too.
-Be aware that other senses—touch, smell, and hearing—will help your child learn to recognize you and everything else around him.
+- If your baby can’t make eye contact with you, bonding is still important; you can still cuddle, get to know each other, and learn to love each other.
+Be aware that other senses—touch, smell, and hearing—will help your child learn to recognize their environment.

-- Rather than cooing or crying when she wants attention, your baby may be quiet.
-If she can’t see you approach, she may be using her hearing to find out if you’re nearby.
+- Rather than cooing or crying when your baby wants attention, they may be quiet.
+If they are unable to see you approach, your child may be using their hearing to find out if you’re nearby.

-- Help your baby know what’s going on around him by describing what you’re doing and what may be beyond arm’s reach for him.
+- Help your baby know what’s going on by describing what you’re doing and what may be beyond arm’s reach.

-- Early on, let your child explore the world by touching people and objects in her environment.
+- Early on, let your child explore the world by touching people and objects.

-- Treat your baby just as you would any other child—not like a fragile toy, but as a baby—bouncing him on your knee, tickling him, and kissing him.
+- Treat your baby just as you would any other child—not like a fragile toy, but as a baby—bouncing on your knee, tickling, and kissing them.

-- Give your baby lots of opportunities to get to know other children and adults by taking her walking, shopping, and to playgrounds, swimming pools, and other community places with you.
+- Give your baby lots of opportunities to get to know other children and adults by going walking, shopping, and to playgrounds, swimming pools, and other community places.